 Leonard Karikoga Zhakata

-Leonard Karikoga Zhakata is a popular Zimbabwean singer, song writer and dancer who had produced many hits since 1989.
+Leonard Karikoga Zhakata is a popular Zimbabwean singer, songwriter and dancer who produced many hits since 1989.
 He rose to stardom in 1994 with his smash hit 'Mugove', from the album 'Maruva Enyika' which became a street anthem.
 He broke new ground in the music industry by becoming the youngest and the first Zimbabwean solo musician to sell more than 100,000 copies of an album.
-At 26, the soft spoken musicians sold over 120,000 copies for his 'Maruva Enyika' album in 1994.
+At 26, Zhakata sold over 120,000 copies for his 'Maruva Enyika' album in 1994.

 Leonard Zhakata was born on 10 February 1968.
 He is the only boy in a family of seven children.
 He grew up in Rusape where as a child he was exposed to the liberation war against the Ian Smith regime.
-Because of this background he then became one of the smallest war collaborators at a very young age.
+He then became one of the smallest war collaborators at a very young age.

 In 2017 he walked away with $2 500 for claiming top position on Radio Zimbabwe's Coca-Cola Top 50 music chart, $2 000 for earning second position and $1 500 for also getting position number three.
 Zhakata had the top 3 songs on the chart.

 Banning of his Music